 This program will be delivered in a hybrid format.

-In-person option: A limited number of seats will be available in the Reeves Auditorium, with masks required indoors.
+In-person option: Seats are available in the Reeves Auditorium.
 Please register all members of your party separately to ensure we have enough seats.
-A reception and book signing will follow the lecture.
+A book signing and light reception will follow the lecture.

 Virtual option: We will stream the lecture live via Zoom Webinar.
 Links for accessing the program will be emailed to registered participants in advance of the program.